But of course bars in Brunei don’t really exist.

 The people in this bar seem to revel in the fact that it is a secret.
 Bars and buying alcohol in Brunei is prohibited.
 This is a country ruled by a king that’s under Sharia law.
 If the police raided the bar the people in it would be arrested.
 It is a genuine speakeasy.

 However, I am not sure how much of a secret the place really is.
 Some guy who travels around the world getting drunk put up a blog post about it, offering to tell people where it is via email.
-I took him up on his offer and sent him a message, but then realized that I didn’t really feel like waiting around for him to reply.
+I took him up on his offer and sent him a message, but as I sat in a cafe looking out upon a drab city street I knew that there was no way that I was going to wait around for him to reply.
+So I tried another method.
+I assume that the Chinese people living there probably at least knew where the speakeasy was, and after befriending a Chinese guy who ran a restaurant I popped the question.
+He told me exactly where the speakeasy was.

 There was a rotund-ish, older Chinese lady at the end of the bar talking loudly with a rotund-ish, older Chinese guy.